thisismygitrepo/machineconfig/README.md

 Additionally, files that contain data, sensitive information that should not be pushed to a repository are contained in a directory `~/dotfiles`.
 The files therein are encrypted before backedup.

-# Shortcuts
-* `bit.ly/cfgroot` is a shortcut to this repo.
-* `curl bit.ly/cfgread -L | bat -l md` to get the readme file.
-* `curl bit.ly/cfgcroshelllinux -L | bash` to install croshell terminal directly on Linux.
-* `curl bit.ly/cfgcroshellwindows -L | iex` to install croshell terminal directly on windows.
-* `curl bit.ly/cfgallwindows -L | iex` to install all apps on windows.
-* `curl bit.ly/cfgalllinux -L | bash` to install all apps on Linux.
-* `curl bit.ly/cfgsshwindows -L | iex` to establish ssh connection on Windows.

 ## Windows Setup